Top 10 Ankle Support Braces Reviewed and Rated

 It also provides an extremely lightweight design that feels as if you’re not even wearing an ankle brace.Read more

 The compression comfort top strap provides you with very secure and rigid support while allowing for custom fitting.
-The McDavid 195 features a breathable tongue which allows the air to circulate.
-This eliminates sweat build up, along with odor and bacteria problems.
+Most of the ankle bracers made by McDavid including 195 feature a breathable tongue that allows the air to circulate.
+This eliminates sweat build-up, along with odor and bacteria problems.
 The ankle brace can be easily adjusted without having to undo laces.

 However, it also stays securely in place.
 Padded lining and reinforced closures enhance the comfort level.